markusbuchholz/blueboat_dynamics/README.md

 ## Introduction

-This repository provides a comprehensive dynamic model of BlueBoat implemented in C++ <br>.
+This repository provides a comprehensive dynamic model of BlueBoat implemented in C++. <br>
-The model with environmental disturbances (waves, wind, and ocean currents) uses the Runge-Kutta method to solve the differential equations governing the ASV's motion<br>.
+The model with environmental disturbances (waves, wind, and ocean currents) uses the Runge-Kutta method to solve the differential equations governing the ASV's motion.<br>
-Additionally, the repository includes a Simulink model equipped with PID controllers, which allows for parameter autotuning to optimize the ASV's performance<br>.
+Additionally, the repository includes a Simulink model equipped with PID controllers, which allows for parameter autotuning to optimize the ASV's performance.<br>
-The C++ program also includes **MPC** and **PID** controller, allowing for consistent control strategies across different platforms<br>.
+The C++ program also includes **MPC** and **PID** controller, allowing for consistent control strategies across different platforms.<br>

 ## Prerequisites